 - Trachelectomy.
 When very small tumors are present, your surgeon may remove your cervix and part of your vagina, but leave your uterus intact to preserve your fertility.

 - Radical hysterectomy.
-Removes the cervix and uterus when cervical cancer has spread.
+Removes the cervix and uterus when cervical cancer has not spread.
 Robot-assisted radical hysterectomies allow surgeons to be more precise in their movement, and may be performed through small incisions in your abdomen.
 As a result, you may have less scarring, less postoperative pain, and faster recovery.

 - Chemotherapy.
 Administered orally or intravenously, it may be recommended after surgery to slow cancer cells or kill cancer growth.
 Chemotherapy is often combined with radiation oncology treatments.